Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets

-The effect of disorder is illustrated in the second and third row of Fig.~\ref{fig:higgs}.
-In the case of superconductors, it has been shown that the Higgs contribution to the third-order response becomes more prominent in the presence of disorder \cite{jujo2018,murotani2019,silaev2019,tsuji2020}.
-Here, we find the opposite effect: while the 2DCS signals broaden due to the disorder scattering, the relative weight of the Higgs contribution to the $(\pm \Delta_g,\Delta_g)$ peaks decreases.
-We note that from a theoretical point of view, antiferromagnets and superconductors are not necessarily expected to react in the same way to disorder.
+The effect of local potential disorder is illustrated in the second and third row of Fig.~\ref{fig:higgs}.
+In the case of superconductors, it has been shown that the amplitude contribution to the third-order response becomes more prominent in the presence of {disorder} \cite{jujo2018,murotani2019,silaev2019,tsuji2020}.
+Here, we find the opposite effect: while the 2DCS signals broaden due to the disorder scattering, the relative weight of the amplitude contribution to the $(\pm \Delta_g,\Delta_g)$ peaks decreases.
+We note that from a theoretical point of view, antiferromagnets and superconductors are not necessarily expected to react in the same way to {disorder}.
 In superconductors, the Anderson theorem~\cite{anderson1959} guarantees that the order parameter is robust against (nonmagnetic) impurities.
-This is not the case for the antiferromagnet, at least within our semiclassical description of disorder, where $m$ decreases from 0.653 to 0.650 and 0.638 when $\gamma$ increases from 0 to 0.1 and 0.2.
+This is not the case for the antiferromagnet, at least within our semiclassical description of the local potential disorder, where $m$ decreases from 0.653 to 0.650 and 0.638 when $\gamma$ increases from 0 to 0.1 and 0.2.

 Let us comment on the relation to the recent THz 2DCS experiment for NbN superconductors \cite{katsumi2024}.
 While the observed enhancement of the signal at the gap frequency is similar to our case, there are several differences.
 First, we utilize broad-band pulse excitations in this section, while narrow-band pulses were used in the experiment.
 We will explore the difference between broad-band and narrow-band pulses in the next section.
-Second, as mentioned above, the Higgs-dominated signal at the gap frequency is fragile against disorders in the antiferromagnetic phase.
-This is in contrast to the case of superconductors, where the resonance peak at the gap energy survives even in the presence of strong disorders.
+Second, as mentioned above, the amplitude mode-dominated signal at the gap frequency is fragile against {disorder} in the antiferromagnetic phase.
+This is in contrast to the case of superconductors, where the resonance peak at the gap energy survives even in the presence of strong {disorder}.
 Another difference is that we focus on peaks in the 2DCS spectra with $(\omega_\tau, \omega_t)=(\pm\Delta_g, \Delta_g)$, while the experiments measure the first-harmonic components in the nonlinear current intensity.
 We will also reexamine this point in the next section.